haighis/order-service/README.md

 # Order Service

+Order Service is responsible for:
+- Submit a new Order
+- Retrieving a single Order

-Ordere Service is built on Spring.
-Order Service is responsible for Submit a new Order and for retrieving a single Order.
+Order Service is built on Spring.

 - Spring Boot
 - Spring Cloud